'boolean Android.support.v7.widget.recyclerview$layoutmanager.canscrollvertically()'

 main.xml

-<?xml version="1.0" encoding="utf-8"?><LinearLayoutxmlns:android="http://schemas.android.com/apk/res/android"android:orientation="vertical"android:layout_width="match_parent"android:layout_height="match_parent"><FrameLayoutandroid:id="@+id/root"android:layout_width="match_parent"android:layout_height="match_parent" ><android.support.v7.widget.RecyclerViewandroid:id="@+id/movies_recycler_view"android:layout_width="match_parent"android:layout_height="match_parent"android:scrollbars="vertical" /></FrameLayout></LinearLayout>
+<?xml version="1.0" encoding="utf-8"?><LinearLayoutxmlns:android="http://schemas.android.com/apk/res/android"android:orientation="vertical"android:layout_width="match_parent"android:layout_height="match_parent"><FrameLayoutandroid:id="@+id/root"android:layout_width="match_parent"android:layout_height="match_parent" ><android.support.v7.widget.RecyclerViewandroid:id="@+id/movies_recycler_view"android:layout_width="match_parent"android:layout_height="match_parent"android:scrollbars="vertical" /></FrameLayout></LinearLayout>OR

 recyclerView = (RecyclerView) rootview.findViewById(R.id.movies_recycler_view);